goodrobots/devFrame/docs/_docs/02-printing.md

 title: "3D Printing Basics"
 permalink: /docs/printing/
 ---
 All devFrame parts have been designed to print on a small desktop printer capable of printing in ABS.
 No support material, raft or brim is required to print any of the parts.
-We test all prints on a Lulzbot Mini with PEI print bed.
+We test print all parts on a Lulzbot Mini.

+For a full list of printed parts, with links to download stl files, please see the [Frame Details]({{ site.baseurl }}/docs/frame-details/#3d-printed-parts) page.

 ## Material Selection
 ABS, ABS or ABS.
 At least you can pick a color.
 We have found nothing that compares to ABS in strength, toughness, durability, service temp, **and** price.
 If you would like to experiment with materials, please let us know how it turns out.